Master's thesis

 Research topics

 You have to attend at least ten presentations.
 This way you will be able to develop a broad view on all kind of current research topics, and to keep in touch with your fellow students and teachers especially in the final, sometimes rather lonely, stage of your studies.
 Of course you’re also most welcome to start attending them if you’re not working on your thesis yourself yet.
 Attending and discussing the research of students in their graduation phase, is a useful way to prepare yourself for your own thesis and it might bring you some inspiring ideas on the topics you’ll want to research yourself.
-You will find the monthly schedules of the presentations - if applicable - on the Blackboard community.
+You will find the monthly schedules of the presentations - if applicable - on the Brightspace community.

 Registration